"INVERTED MINORS"

 What is Inverted Minors conventions:

-This conventions that apply after a minor (1
+This conventions that apply after a minor (1/1) opening and with an

 Opener Responder ...................
 Opener Responder